Table of Contents

 Maybe your edges have been thinning for a while now, and you've started parting things a little differently just to cover it up.
 You're not imagining it and honestly, this happens to more women than you'd think.
 Traction alopecia is one of the most common causes of hairline loss for those with afro-textured strands, and one of the most misunderstood.
 The good news?
 Catch it early and treat it right, and it's usually manageable.
+If you're exploring long-term restoration options, our Afro hair transplant guide for women explains how treatment is planned for different types of hair loss.

 Here's what you actually need to know before figuring out your next move.